JamesLMilner/web-worker-comparison/README.md

 Then you can host using a local web server like http-server or live-server and explore the examples.

 ## Acknowledgements
-Sieve of Eratosthenes Implementation : https://mgechev.github.io/javascript-algorithms/primes_sieve-of-eratosthenes.js.html
+Sieve of Eratosthenes Implementation is taken from the JavaScript algorithms repository: https://mgechev.github.io/javascript-algorithms/primes_sieve-of-eratosthenes.js.html

+## License

+MIT